jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ![Woman blows a bubble with bubblegum.
 Source: https://unsplash.com/photos/66ufHo7498k](error-handling-coding/cover2.jpg)

-Some time ago I wrote an article about how important is to handle errors in a nice way.
-In the article [Errors... oh... those errors](error-handling.md) I gave a promise that there will be a continuation with coding examples.
+Some time ago, I wrote an article about how important it is to handle errors in a nice way.
+In the article [Errors... oh... those errors](error-handling.md), I made a promise that there would be a continuation with coding examples.
 This is the continuation.

 Main objectives:
 - Almost `0 code` to use,